msimonin/test_oslo_messaging/README.md

 ```

-### Client and broker collocated and remote server
+### RPC Client and broker collocated and remote RPC server

 * Min on 5 runs